 In simple terms, the indicative mood presents the action as certain or actual.
 The imperative mood means the action is intended.
-We usually think of imperative in terms of command, but think of what the commander intends you to be or do.
+We usually think of an imperative in terms of command, but think of it in terms of what the command intends you to be or do.

 Here is a summary:

 Adopting one of our initial illustrations, our heavenly Father links what He intends us to do (i.e., complete the impossible task) with what is already actual or certain (i.e., all the guidance and resources necessary to complete that otherwise impossible task).